-Mitch McDeere (The Firm), Adam Hall (The Chamber), and Rudy Baylor (The Rainmaker) each left the profession, but all three were practicing lawyers in Memphis in the first half of the 1990s, so I can certainly imagine a scene depicting the three of them crossing paths at that time.
+Mitch McDeere (The Firm), Adam Hall (The Chamber), Reggie Love (The Client), and Rudy Baylor (The Rainmaker) were all practicing lawyers in Memphis in the first half of the 1990s, so I can certainly imagine a scene depicting the four of them crossing paths at that time.

 Speaking of McDeere, I love to imagine he, Darby Shaw (The Pelican Brief), and Malcolm Bannister (The Racketeer) sitting together at a beach bar somewhere in the Caymans, swapping stories of how they escaped to paradise.
 It could be the Grisham equivalent of “Almost Got ‘Im.”